dmd-program/dmd-instructional-handbook/feedback-and-critique.md

 1. Is the “show, don’t tell principle being used to engage readers?
 2. **Characters:**
-   1. Are the archetypes correct and used well?
+   1. Are there archetypes or tropes that could be used?
+Are existing ones used well?
    2. Are character tropes used in an interesting way?
-   3. Is there development of character from beginning to end?
+   3. Is there character development from beginning to end?
    4. Are characters too flat, round, etc?
 Could two characters be merged or a contrast character added?
 3. Did the ending fall short?
 Is there something \(a joke, foreshadowing, etc.\) that you could set up earlier in the story to reference at the end?

 ### 3. Story concept

-1. Is the story optimistic about the future and plausible?
+1. Is the story optimistic about the future and plausible? \(This is mandated in the project brief\)
 2. **Research:**
    1. Does it seem like the student did enough research on the subject matter?
    2. Are referenced facts, truths, ideas, proclamations believable and accurate?